 “It reminds you to understand why someone has done something a certain way fully before you identify any issues rather than making a snap judgment on stuff and saying, ‘I don’t like that’,” says Pollock.
 “It may not be the way you do it, but that’s not to say that their solution isn’t right or better.
 It reminds you to give the benefit of the doubt to other people and takes away egos because you’re doing it objectively.”

 The magic of critique comes from asking why.
 For example, rather than make a statement that the colours used in a design should be blue instead of purple and moving on, during critique it’s about understanding why the designer made that choice and then pointing out things to consider, such as accessibility and contrast.
 That may help the designer think about the colours they’re using.

-It’s harder to argue with an objective critique rather than a subjective statement, she says.
+It’s harder to argue with an objective critique rather than a subjective statement as you work through your process, she says.

 “It’s easier to say, ‘I’ll take that into consideration,’ because you will,” says Pollock.
 “It’s something to consider and think about rather than something subjective that’s easy to dismiss.”

-When she started at Zeitspace, Pollock says she dreaded critique because she didn’t want to show unfinished work, but now sees its value.
+When she started at Zeitspace, Pollock says she dreaded critique the first time because she didn’t want to show unfinished work when she was still in the midst of brainstorming a current design, but now sees its value.